Weak weak approximation for certain quadric surface bundles: The Brauer--Manin Obstruction set

 \section{The Brauer--Manin Obstruction set}

 In this final section, we explicitly compute the Brauer--Manin obstruction, which combined with Theorem \ref{thm:BMOoo} finishes the proof of Theorem \ref{thm:WAthm}.
-Recall the definition of the Brauer--Manin obstruction set (e.g.\ \cite[Defn 8.2.5]{Poonen})
+Recall the definition of the Brauer--Manin obstruction set (e.g.\ \cite[Def.
+8.2.5]{Poonen})

-Theorem \ref{thm:WAthm} follows immediately from explicitly determining the image of the evaluation maps. \begin{proposition} Let $\beta \in \Br(X)$ be the non-trivial class from the previous section.
-For every non-archimedean place $\nu$, $\text{inv}_{\nu} \text{ev}_{\beta}$ is identically zero on all $k_{\nu}$ points. \end{proposition} Since the Brauer--Manin obstruction is the only obstruction to weak approximation, and $\beta$ the only non-trivial Brauer class, the above shows that the failure of weak approximation is completely determined by the archimedean places.
+Theorem \ref{thm:WAthm} follows immediately from explicitly determining the image of the evaluation maps. \begin{proposition} Let $\beta \in \Br(X)$ be the non-trivial class $(-x/z,-y/z)$.
+Let $\nu$ be a non-archimedean place lying above an odd rational prime.
+Then $\text{inv}_{\nu} \text{ev}_{\beta}$ is identically zero on all $k_{\nu}$ points. \end{proposition} Since Theorem \ref{thm:BMOoo} established that the Brauer--Manin obstruction is the only obstruction to weak approximation, and since $\beta$ is the only non-trivial Brauer class (up to elements of $\Br(k)$, which have no impact on the obstruction), this proposition shows that the failure of weak approximation is completely determined by the archimedean places and those places above 2.